catdad/raw-viewer/analytics-explainer.md

 The purpose of this document is to be transparent about the analytics being collected, as well as explain a bit about how I am going to use them.
 To start, all analytics are anonymous.
 Their purpose is to help me make the application better, and I have no intention to track users.

-Below is a breakdown of each piece of data collection and what I will be using it for:
+Below is a breakdown of each piece of data being collected and what I will be using it for:

 ## User ID

 Each user will be assigned an ID using a random number generator (`uuid`, to be specific).
 This ID in no way identifies anything personal about the user.
 Rather, it just creates the idea of a user.
 The reason for this bit of data is so that I can tell how many active users I have.
-If the app is unsuccessful, I may ultimately stop developing it.
-The user ID allows me to tell how many users there are, how many new users I get over time, and how many users continuously use the application over time.
+If the application is unsuccessful, I may ultimately stop developing it.
+The user ID allows me to tell how many users there are, how many new users there are over time, and how many users continuously use the application over time.

 ## Image file type